hyperledger/aries-rfcs/features/0183-revocation-notification/README.md

 ## Summary

-This RFC defines the message format which an issuer uses to notify a holder that a previously issued credential has been revoked or unrevoked.
+This RFC defines the message format which an issuer uses to notify a holder that a previously issued credential has been revoked.

 ## Change Log